Shericka Jackson sets new world-leading time in 100m win Loop Jamaica

 As a result, Blake’s Racers Track Club teammate Zharnel Hughes of Great Britain was awarded the victory with a hand-timed 9.9 seconds.
 Kadrian Goldson and Julian Forte finished in a dead heat for second place, both with hand-timed 10.0 seconds.

-Earlier, 18-year-old Kerrica Hill – the 2022 World Under-20 100m hurdles champion – set a meet record 12.75 seconds to win the women’s 100m hurdles.
+Earlier, 18-year-old Kerrica Hill – the 2022 World Under-20 100m hurdles champion – set a meet record and new personal best 12.75 seconds to win the women’s 100m hurdles.
 Olympic bronze medallist Megan Tapper secured second place with a time of 12.99, while St Catherine High schoolgirl Asharria Ulett finished third with a time of 13.99.

+Hill’s time improves on her previous personal best of 12.77 – a world Under-18 best over the senior height barriers that she set at the World Under-20 Championships in Cali last year – and moves her to equal third on the world Under-20 all-time list.

 In the men’s 110m hurdles, Tyler Mason claimed victory with a new personal best time of 13.32 seconds.
 Orlando Bennett finished in second place with a time of 13.47, while Odario Phillip set a personal best of 13.60 to secure third place.